-The first market's index dropped

-10,027 points, and the second market's index lost 19,714 points.
+The first market's index dropped 10,027 points, and the second market's index lost 19,714 points.

-TSE is one of the four Iranian stock

-exchanges, the other three ones are Iran Mercantile Exchange (IME), Iran Energy Exchange (IRENEX), and Iran's over-the-counter (OTC) market, known as Iran Fara Bourse (IFB).
+TSE is one of the four Iranian stock exchanges, the other three ones Iran Mercantile are Exchange (IME), Iran Energy Exchange (IRENEX), and Iran's over-thecounter (OTC) market, known as Iran Fara Bourse (IFB).